 \subsubsection{LLM Benchmarks for Process Modeling}

-In this part, we focus on benchmarks that evaluate the ability of LLMs to generate imperative or declarative process models.
-The chatbot, called PRODIGY, deployed at the Hilti Group \cite{Ziche2024} was evaluated based on human judgment.
-To do so, the users of PRODIGY had to return feedback via a 90-minute semi-structured interview.
+In this part, we focus on benchmarks that evaluate LLMs' ability to generate imperative or declarative process models.
+The chatbot, called PRODIGY, deployed at the Hilti Group \cite{Ziche2024}, was evaluated based on human judgment.
+To do so, PRODIGY users had to provide feedback via a 90-minute semi-structured interview.
 Based on the feedback, the quality of PRODIGY was assessed.
 The evaluation is limited to 9 participants.

-Most previously mentioned benchmarks applied an automatic evaluation procedure.
+Most of the benchmarks previously mentioned used an automatic evaluation procedure.
 The PM-LLM-Benchmark by \cite{Berti_Benchmark_evaluation_2024} used an LLM-as-a-judge approach.
-The LLM-generated process models, like Petri nets or BPMNs, are evaluated through an LLM that ranks the process models on a scale from 1 to 10.
+The LLM-generated process models, such as Petri nets or BPMN models, are evaluated by an LLM that ranks them on a scale from 1 to 10.
 As no ground truth is provided for the ranking, the scoring of the LLM is rather subject to the preferences of the LLM.
-Further, there is a risk that the LLM fails to recognize issues in the process model, especially when the same LLM is used for evaluation as for generation.
+Further, there is a risk that the LLM fails to recognize issues in the process model, especially when the same LLM is used for both evaluation and generation.
 The benchmark compares the LLMs on fewer than a dozen samples.
-Other benchmarks implemented a metric-based approach, so the score of the LLMs is based on different metrics that calculate the quality of the LLM-generated BPMN.
+Other benchmarks implemented a metric-based approach, so the scores for the LLMs are based on different metrics that calculate the quality of the LLM-generated BPMN model.
 In \cite{Busch_Benchmark_BPM_2024}, the generation of declarative process models by LLMs is evaluated based on the F1-score, with the focus on the modeling language DECLARE.
 To do so, they provided a ground truth model for each textual description.
-As declarative process models consist of constraints of different types, the true positives, false positives, and false negatives per constraint type are assessed to calculate the precision and recall for each type of constraint, as well as across all constraint types.
-Based on those metrics, the F1 score, being the harmonic mean of precision and recall, is again calculated for each type of constraint, as well as across all constraint types.
+As declarative process models consist of constraints of different types, the true positives, false positives, and false negatives for each constraint type are assessed to calculate precision and recall for each type of constraint, as well as across all constraint types.
+Based on those metrics, the F1 score, the harmonic mean of precision and recall, is again calculated for each type of constraint, as well as across all constraint types.
 The F1 score is used as the final score for each LLM to be compared to other LLMs.